Paralympics-IPC suspends Russian, Belarusian committees with immediate effect | Sports-Games

 Paralympics-IPC suspends Russian, Belarusian committees with immediate effect

+"The Russian Paralympic Committee believes that the decision to suspend all membership rights of the RPC is illegal, groundless, lacks any legal basis and grossly violates the entire IPC Regulations," the committee said in a statement.
+"Meanwhile, the IPC has not provided a single piece of evidence that the RPC has violated at least one of its membership obligations in accordance with the provisions of the IPC Constitution.
+All allegations of the IPC in this regard are absolutely unfounded."

-Qualifiers for the Paris 2024 Games are due to run throughout 2023 and 2024.
+Qualifiers for the Paris 2024 Games are due to take place throughout 2023 and 2024.
 The Russian team was also banned from the Rio Paralympics in 2016 over doping.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)